IMarty/myChat-CNFPC/README.md

   public labels = [];

-# Process
+# [Expected at 16h50] Process
 0 .
 Check the API on https://ajax-course.herokuapp.com/messages/1
 1 .
-Create a service for the message that will do the get request on a speciofic roomId 2 .
+Create a service for the messages that will do the get request on a specific roomId 2 .
 Create the component that will show the messages
 3 .
 How can it be acccess ?
 Routing...
 Choose a way to access that list of messages.
   Maybe... when i click on a room...
 I will see that specific room messages..